pusateri/sdtest/README.md

 ```

 * After subscription confirmation, any matching instances will be displayed.
     Transport defaults to UDP for LLQ and TLS for Push. type defaults to PTR.
+An succesor ordinal subscription id is assigned
+    to each subscription starting with '1'.
 Discovery is performed for each subscription.
+* When an explicit subscription is issued, the connection will remain open until there is an explicit 'unsubscribe',
+    an explicit 'close', or the test program exits and automatically closes all sockets.

 ```
   show subscriptions